LiliaFramework/Lilia/docs/docs/meta/gridinv.md

 **Description:**

-Changes the grid dimensions on the server.
+Updates the stored grid dimensions on the server.

 **Parameters:**